juhanikataja/container-course-material/exercises/ex2/README.md

    Notice the "ReadWriteMany" access mode.
 This makes it possible to attach the same volume to multiple **Pods** at the same time.
 If the access mode was "ReadWriteOnce" instead, the volume would only be attachable to one **Pod** at a time.
 The supported access modes depend on the underlying storage.
-   In this example we are using GlusterFS which supports ReadWriteMany.
+For this exercise, the underlying storage needs to support "ReadWriteMany".

 4. Watch the **PersistentVolumeClaim** listing to see when the new claim enters the **Bound** state and is ready for use (the handy -w flag can be used with